 [Update] – January 21, 2011

-It has been a long year for me.
+The end of 2010 into the new year was dreadfully long for me.
 University has been giving me the usual sleepless nights especially since I transferred to Ottawa which is the place to party (sarcasm).
 But now I’m back home with my dad in Brampton, the town I grew up in.
 I got home on the 18th of December and have been visiting with friends and family, or at least that’s what I would rather have done.
 Now that festive holiday cheer that I usually have at this time of the month is absent.

 To answer the hundreds of emails and comments I got – yes I did see the tapes that my dad’s friend (Mitchell Wilson) promised to show me.
 These tapes, however, act as a curse; I want to know more, yet I want to forget everything.
 I couldn’t help it; I needed to see those tapes.
 Not only for myself, but for all of you guys who are just as intrigued as I am by that ominous man in a bear suit from my past.
 However, after viewing those tapes, I feel that pit of dread deep inside me once again, that feeling where I know that all those kids in those videos are dead, that I could have been one of those kids, and that humanity is a dark, dark place.
 If you haven’t skipped this paragraph for the “juicier” details below, thank you for listening to my rambling.